 Dev Spaces connect for Azure Kubernetes Service is now in preview

 Network traffic sent to the in-cluster container is redirected to the code running on your local machine.
-Environment variables and files are replicated locally and for any services your local code communicates with (such as https://service1/), the request is routed back to the cluster.
+Environment variables and files are replicated locally, and for any services that your local code communicates with (such as http://service1/), the request is routed back to the cluster.
 This feature enables you to easily develop and test a service locally in the context of the broader application running in a shared AKS cluster, all without affecting other processes running in the cluster.